pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

 |    RC/RU/RM   |                                   |      RS       |
 |               |                                   |               |
 +---------------+                                   +---------------+
-          Figure 2:  SCIM  Flow and Entities map
+          Figure 3:  SCIM  Flow and Entities map
 ~~~~~~~~

- 1. SSO trigger that creates the user and might create some RA (Resource Attributes) of a RO (Resource Object)
+ 1. An SSO trigger creates the user and might create some Resource Attributes (RA) of a Resource Object (RO).
- 1. SCIM actions that will complement the attributes created before with an SSO JIT with additional RA (Resource Attributes) of the RO (Resource Objects) created before.
+ 2. SCIM actions will then complement the attributes created initially through SSO JIT with additional Resource Attributes (RA) of the previously created Resource Objects (RO).
-This use case combines the SCIM protocol with other protocols used for Single Sign-On, specially in the use case of JIT (Just in time Provision), specially useful with protocols like SAML that is limit by the number of characters in the URL.
+  This use case combines the SCIM protocol with other protocols used for Single Sign-On, especially in the context of JIT (Just-in-Time Provisioning).
+This is particularly useful with protocols like SAML, which are limited by the number of characters in the URL.

 ### SCIM Actions
   The SCIM protocol defines interactions between two standardized parties that conform to HTTP RESTful conventions.
-The protocol enables CRUD operations by corresponding those activities to HTTP verbs such as POST, PUT, GET, DELETE etc.  The protocol itself doesn't assume a direction of data flow, and use cases discussed in section 4 are created using the orchestrator roles and an SCIM entity can have multiple roles, depending on the objective of the use case that we are describing.
+The protocol enables CRUD operations by mapping these activities to HTTP verbs such as POST, PUT, GET, DELETE, etc. The protocol itself doesn't assume a direction of data flow, and use cases discussed in section 4 are created using the orchestrator roles.
+A SCIM entity can have multiple roles depending on the objective of the use case being described.

 #### Client active Push
-A SCIM client uses HTTP verbs POST, PUT or PATCH to create or update objects and/or attributes at a SCIM server.
+  A SCIM client uses HTTP verbs POST, PUT, or PATCH to create or update objects and/or attributes at a SCIM server.
 The SCIM client is actively "pushing" the data to the endpoint.
 This SCIM action can occur when the SCIM client is the primary Resource Creator/Updater (RC/RU).

-The most common example, and most widely deployed example is a SCIM Client that is going to provide information about a RO and its RA to a Server, that can also be called a SCIM Server in [RFC7643] and [RFC7644].
+  The most common and widely deployed example is a SCIM client providing information about a RO and its RA to a server, which is also called a SCIM Server in [RFC7643] and [RFC7644].

 ~~~~~~~~
 +----------------+                                   +----------------+